Investors Policy

 A. Overview

-• Share related services are looked after by KFin Technologies Limited, Registrar & Share Transfer Agents (RTA) situated at:
+· Share related services are looked after by KFin Technologies Limited, Registrar to an issue and Share Transfer Agent (RTA) situated at:

 KFin Technologies Limited